-In this second article from our series of articles covering the overall RPA Implementation Lifecycle, we will zoom into the Plan phase and discuss in particular about the Process Identification activity in this phase.
+In this instalment from our series the RPA Implementation Lifecycle, we will explore the Plan phase, in particular the Process Identification activity in this phase.

 Process Identification Approaches